 He is my rock.
 He is my voice of reason.
 He has seen me at my best, but more importantly, at my worst.
 He has seen me through the pregnancy and birth of three children, the loss of a pregnancy, weight gain, weight loss, the unexpected death of my mom, the loss of my grandparents, depression, personal struggles, job changes, and so much more.
 He holds my hand and says, “you’ve got this.”
 He accepts me with all of my crazy, and doesn’t waver.
 He is fiercely loyal, generous, kind, an incredible father, loved by pretty much every person he meets, adored by his patients at work, and literally would do anything for anyone.
 My late Grandmother created the “scale of Nate” on which all other men that entered the family were compared!
 It still makes me laugh just thinking about it!
 I am a lucky girl, and I’m so glad that he is on this crazy ride called life with me.

 As the years have passed we have a little more financial security than we once did, so the getaways have included some really fun trips, but we still make time for little dates to remember that we are in this for the long haul.
-We have a child in college and two teenagers at home, and our lives are not getting any less crazy, but we are still enough.
-Leaving the kids to take a trip makes me crazy, there’s coordinating rides from the practices, detailed lists to be made, family and friends to organize to help care for the kids, and with me being type A, it’s seriously stressful.
-In fact, it’s down right hideous!
+We have children in college and a teenager at home, and our lives are not getting any less crazy, but we are still enough.
+Leaving the kids to take a trip can make us crazy, there’s coordinating rides from the practices, detailed lists to be made, family and friends to organize to help care for the kids, and with me being type A, it was seriously stressful.
+In fact, it can be down right hideous!
 But I promise, you’ll get in that car, or on that plane, and you will be so glad that you made the time to escape, just for a little while.
-You are enough, and if you both remember that, then there’s no doubt you’ll be sitting back twenty-seven years later knowing you made the right decision.
+You are enough, and if you both remember that, then there’s no doubt you’ll be sitting back thirty years later knowing you made the right decision.
 You are a couple first, and you are an example to your children, and if children aren’t part of the equation you are an example to each other.

 So take time my friends to just be, be with the one that you love, and never forget that you are enough to make the journey great!
 Peace, and that’s my dish.